y3nk0/y3nk0.github.io/_posts/2015-09-28-create-github-page.markdown

 date:   2015-09-28 20:59:04
 categories: jekyll update
 ---
-You can go to [github] and create your own username.github.io page for free.
+A great book for improving your advanced english [github] and get ready for paper writing.

 [github]:      https://pages.github.com/